assemblerflow/flowcraft/README.md

 Now that we have our nextflow pipeline built, we are ready to executed it by providing input data.
 By default, assemblerflow pipelines will run locally and use `singularity` to run the containers of each component.
-However, this can be changed in multiple ways, but for convenience assemblerflow has already defined profiles for most configurations of `executors` and `container` engines.
+This can be changed in multiple ways, but for convenience assemblerflow has already defined profiles for most configurations of `executors` and `container` engines.